realworldocaml/book/en/classes.md

 type than the elements of the set.

 For example, a `fold` method for our `['a] stack` class should have type `('b -> 'a -> 'b) -> 'b -> 'b`, where the `'b` is polymorphic.
-To express this we must use a type quantifier, as shown in the following example.
+To express a ploymorphic method type like this we must use a type quantifier, as shown in the following example.

 ```frag
 ((typ ocamltop)(name classes/iter.topscript)(part 5))
 ```

-Polymorphic method types must be specified directly _after_ the method name, which means that method parameters must be expressed using a `fun` or `function` expression.
+The type quantifier `'b.` can be read as "for all `'b`".
+Type quantifiers can only be used _directly after_ the method name, which means that method parameters must be expressed using a `fun` or `function` expression.

 ## Inheritance